wewefel/Sustainability_Webscraper/README.md

 ### How it Works

-**1. Define google_search function which uses Google's Custom Search JSON API.
+**1. Define google_search function which uses Bing's Custom Search API.
 Here are some reasons why we use it:**
    * Legal and Compliance Considerations:
      * The API is a legitimate method provided by Google to access its search results programmatically, allowing us to use an approved channel and comply with Google's terms of service.
 This helps us avoid legal issues or our IP being blocked.
    * Customization and Relevance: